kulikov0/headless-client/README.md

 - Headers: user agent, client hints, Accept, Accept-Encoding, Sec-Fetch-*.
 - WebSocket: the Chrome upgrade handshake.
-- QUIC: the two ClientHellos Chrome produces, transport parameters in Chrome's shuffled order with one GREASE, and Chrome's Initial datagram size.
+- QUIC: the two ClientHellos Chrome produces, transport parameters in Chrome's shuffled order with one GREASE, Chrome's Initial datagram size, and Initial CRYPTO frames scattered the way Chrome's chaos protector does.
+- HTTP/3 and WebTransport: Chrome's control stream and QPACK streams, and the WebTransport CONNECT header block.
 - WebRTC: DTLS ClientHello extension shuffling, optional DTLS 1.3 mimicry, ServerHello extension order on both DTLS versions, no HelloVerifyRequest, handshake fragments sized so the datagram fills the MTU, SRTP profile order, RTP header extension set, identifiers and order, ICE credential shape, ICE keepalive interval.
+- SDP: Chrome's session origin, attribute order at the session and the media level, one `a=fingerprint` per media section, cname and msid identity strings, RTCP feedback set and order per codec, and answers in the offer's payload type order.
 - TCP: keepalive disabled, as in Chrome.

 ## Usage